-If you’re quiet and a bit shy but love accounting and working with clients, your greatest business development opportunities happen when you’re meeting one-on-one with your clients and prospects.
+If you’re quiet and a bit shy but love accounting or the law and you like working with clients, your greatest business development opportunities happen when you’re meeting one-on-one with your clients and prospects.
 This arrangement is more relaxed allowing you to confidently demonstrate your expertise.

 If you’re more outgoing and have no trouble meeting others, networking is a great way to meet new prospective clients.
 Strike up a conversation with two or three different people at meetings and events.
 Ask questions to learn more about them.
 You’ll broaden your knowledge of them and possibly even learn more about a new industry along the way.

-Joining a more senior accountant, like a principal, during client meetings or networking events can give you great exposure to different business development styles.
+Joining a more senior professional, like a partner, during client meetings or networking events can give you great exposure to different business development styles.
 It also takes the pressure off you to keep conversations going entirely on your own.
 Tag along or join a few people during these situations and you’ll observe the differences in their approaches.

 You’ll develop your own style of meeting with prospects, referral sources and clients that is a best fit for you and your strengths.
 Don’t worry if the first few times it doesn’t feel familiar or you wished you’d said something other than you did.
 Everyone has been new at this at some time in their careers.